Azure-Samples/azure-cosmos-db-change-feed-dotnet-retail-sample/README.md

 	![data1](/Lab/labpics/data1.png)

 2. Navigate to [Azure Portal ](http://portal.azure.com "Azure Portal ").
-3. Navigate to the resource group that you created during the prelab, and then navigate to the **Azure Cosmos DB account** that you created during the prelab.
+3. Navigate to the resource group that you created during the prelab (named changefeedlab unless you chose otherwise) and then navigate to the **Azure Cosmos DB account** that you created during the prelab.
 4. Select **Keys**.

 	![data5](/Lab/labpics/data5.png)